Full Course Website: http://calnat.ucanr.edu/Take_a_class/Dominguez/

 These classes cover the natural and cultural history of California, with an in-depth look at our South Bay ecology.
 Through field trips, classroom instruction and hands-on exercises, participants will observe and learn about the variety of plant and animal communities of our region.
 Through the course, participants will learn tools to hone their observation skills and will improve their communication skills by sharing knowledge with other participants and by working on a group project.

-2020 Course Schedule: September 12 to December 12.
+2021 Course Schedule: September 11 to December 11.
 The classes will be held every Saturday from 10:00am to 1:00pm.
 All classes will be held at the Dominguez Rancho Adobe Museum.
+Field trip dates are Oct.
+2, Nov.
+6, Dec.
+4.

 Fee: The cost for the course is $325.
 Students must purchase The California Naturalist Handbook (2013, UC Press).
 Four UC academic credits available upon completion for an additional fee.